Battle of Kos (1943): Luftwaffe raids

-The limited aircraft cover for the operation on Kos was completely inadequate and would have a serious effect on the British ability to defend the island.
+The limited air cover for the operation on Kos was inadequate and had a serious effect on the British ability to defend the island.
 Over the weeks from 13 September to 3 October the Allied aircraft defending Kos suffered many losses from bombardment of the airfield and in air combat.
-By 26 September the No. 7 Squadron SAAF was reduced to four serviceable aircraft.
-No. 74 Squadron RAF was flown on to Kos on this day.
-2909 Squadron’s positions were attacked every day and, although enemy aircraft were shot down, casualties mounted.

-The defenders' position on Kos, never enviable, soon became serious and, presently, desperate, for the Italian anti-aircraft defence was negligible and their own resources meagre.
-To add to their troubles, the area round the airfield they had to protect was too rocky to permit digging in, and there was no time to build blast walls before the enemy was upon them.
+By 26 September, 7 Squadron was reduced to four serviceable aircraft.
+74 Squadron was flown on to Kos on this day and 2909 Squadron RAF Regiment positions were attacked every day and although enemy aircraft were shot down, casualties mounted.
+The defenders' position on Kos, never enviable, soon became untenable, for the Italian anti-aircraft defence was negligible and their resources meagre.
+To add to their troubles, the area round the airfield they had to protect was too rocky to permit digging in, and there was no time to build blast walls before the German riposte was upon them.
 The air attacks were so severe that casualties inflicted on the British paratroopers forced them to be withdrawn on 25 September.